Personality Type A and B Theory

-Personality type A & B: this article provides a practical explanation of the Personality type A & B. After reading this article, you will have a basic understanding of this personality theory and personality traits.
+Personality type A & B: this article provides a practical explanation of the Personality type A & B. This article contains the definition of personality type A and type B, as well as who developed this theory.
+The article further elaborates on the traits associated with the two personality types, and a practical summary.
+After reading this article, you will have basic knowledge on the two basic personality types and personality traits.
 Enjoy reading!

 What is Personality type A and Personality type B?

 Even though the type B personality is a significant part of the cardiologists’ theory, a lot more is known about personality type A. This is partly thanks to the tobacco industry.

 The Type A is one of the two contrasting personality types from the personality theory that was developed by cardiologists Meyer Friedman and Ray Rosenman.
-The Type A personalities from these theories are more competitive, better organised, more ambitious, more impatient and more aware than personalities with the Type B label.
+The Type A personalities from these theories are more competitive, better organised, more ambitious, more impatient and more aware than people with a type B personality.

 Contrary to other patients, who kept to their seats while waiting, the heart patients appeared to be more nervous and often jumped up or were at the edge of their seat.
 Five years later, they started their formal study and typified this behaviour as the Type A personality.